-Exercising allows agencies to identify weaknesses and test solutions in a controlled, safe environment, allowing us to be better prepared.
-WA has 28 identified hazards each with a corresponding State Hazard Plan.
-Previous policy required all these plans to be exercised annually which was a significant burden on the EM sector.
-The new framework is more flexible and will allow agencies and local governments to better determine what they need to exercise to improve capabilities.
+Exercising supports agencies to identify weaknesses and test solutions in a controlled, safe environment, allowing us to be better prepared.
+The State Emergency Management (EM) Exercise Framework assists agencies and local governments to determine what they need to exercise to improve emergency management capabilities.

-The State EM Exercise Framework was approved by the SEMC on 7 December 2018.
-The key change brought about by this framework is moving the focus away from exercising the response to hazards and hazard plans to exercising capability.
-The reason the sector is moving to this new framework is because the capabilities that enable agencies to respond and efficiently combat hazards are often common across all hazards.
+The State EM Exercise Framework was approved by the State Emergency Management Committee (SEMC) on 7 December 2018.
+The key change brought about by this framework is moving the focus away from exercising hazard-specific response to exercising capability.
+The reason the sector has moved to this framework is that the capabilities that enable agencies to respond and efficiently combat hazards are often common across all of the 28 prescribed hazards.

-The State Emergency Management Exercise Framework consists of three major components:
+The State EM Exercise Framework consists of three major components:

 An important part of exercising is the learnings that come from them.
-In the past the reporting on exercising has been ad hoc and learnings have largely been siloed within agencies.
-The framework aims to make the lessons and insights obtained from exercises more available so everyone can benefit from the experience of others.
+We aim to make the lessons and insights identified from exercises available so everyone can benefit from the experience of others.

-To do this the exercise reporting process has been formalised.
-EMAs are required to submit their exercise reports directly to the SECT who will provide the SEMC with a regular update on exercise activity across the State.
-Local governments are required to submit their post-exercise reports to their DEMCs, as soon as practicable after an exercise.
+EMAs are required to submit their exercise reports directly to the State Exercise Coordination Team (SECT) who provides the SEMC with regular updates on exercise activity across the State.
+Local governments are required to submit their post-exercise reports to their District Emergency Management Committees (DEMCs), as soon as practicable after an exercise.
 The DEMCs will note any findings or actions arising from the reports, collate them and forward them to the SECT.

 A suite of standardised templates and other documents to assist with this process is available via a